square/kotlinpoet/docs/interop-kotlin-metadata.md

 ### Interop with KotlinPoet

-`interop:kotlinx-metadata` offers an API for converting core kotlinx-metadata `Km` types to KotlinPoet source representations of their APIs.
+`interop:kotlin-metadata` offers an API for converting core kotlin-metadata `Km` types to KotlinPoet source representations of their APIs.
 This includes full type resolution, signatures, enclosed elements, and general stub source representations of the underlying API.